Ford Hit With $1.7 Billion Verdict Over F-250 Roof Collapse Deaths

 Evidence presented in the lawsuit indicated that Ford F-250 pickup trucks manufactured from 1999 to 2016 all pose a risk to drivers and passengers in cases of a rollover because the roof strength is not increased to account for the additional weight of the larger trucks.

-At least 5.2 million trucks still on the road today have been built with the same potentially defective roof -- the "weakest in the Ford fleet of 31 vehicles" -- according to the lawsuit.
-Perhaps even more troubling is that Ford F-150 pickups, the best-selling vehicle in America, have a nearly identical roof design in models made prior to 2009.
+At least 5.2 million trucks still on the road today have been built with the same potentially defective roof — the “weakest in the Ford fleet of 31 vehicles” — according to the lawsuit.
+Perhaps even more troubling is that Ford F-150 pickups, the best-selling vehicle in America, have a nearly identical roof design in models made before 2009.

 Ford to Appeal $1.7 Billion Verdict in Georgia Truck Crash: 11 Alive Video